-- Staffing costs for SEN provision (including additional costs, like pension and National Insurance contributions)
+- Staffing costs for SEN provision (including additional costs, such as pension and National Insurance contributions)

-- Specialist equipment and teaching resources - like auxiliary aids
+- Specialist equipment and teaching resources, such as auxiliary aids

-- SEN services from external providers - like private therapy or medical staff
+- SEN services from external providers, such as private therapy or medical staff

 - Any designated SEN units in your school